©1931 Universal Pictures Corp. All rights reserved.

 the side break at a natural fade out/fade in as they did for the side 2-3 break.
 Breaking in the middle of the

 creation sequence simply doesn't make any sense.

-MCA Home Video re-released Frankenstein in December 1986 as an Encore Edition (Catalog #: 23002).
-Universal
+MCA Home Video reissued Frankenstein in December 1986 as an Encore Edition title (Catalog #: 23002).

 MCA DiscoVision Home Page